peterngineering/mythosul/README.md

     On the older hardware you definately want to choose "LOW quality" for the double rate options or else "Video Playback Stuttering" will occur.
 With the forthcoming VC4-V3D rpi4/5 builds this *shouldn't* matter as much.
 While on the topic of good playback, using Wifi: You need a good strong stable signal or you will get substantial "Video Playback Stuttering"

  *distros have 64bit available already in serveral flavors: Debian & derivatives, Enterprise Linux and Derivatives.
 I'm not trying to reproduce more builds of what already is easily available, but I may build a few 64 bit releases in the future for testing and comparison to these 32bit builds here.
+Barring the planned x86_64 generic build, I don't plan on releasing any pure64bit builds anytime soon.
+Why would I, see previous note about distros already providing 64bit versions.

 DIY'er's/rebuilders Note:  Only the GCC toolchains are known to work, this is a mythtv specific limitation as my trials have shown all other packages upstream seem to build fine with Musl/UCLIBc as well, but YMMV.